House of Terror Museum: History, Exhibits, and Visitor Information

 First Floor Persecutions

-Moving to the first floor, visitors encounter exhibits covering the massive population upheavals that followed World War II.
-Displays document the forced resettlement of hundreds of thousands of ethnic Germans and nearly one hundred thousand Hungarians expelled by Czechoslovakia.
+On the first floor, you learn about the massive population moves after World War II.
+They show how hundreds of thousands of ethnic Germans and nearly one hundred thousand Hungarians got kicked out by Czechoslovakia.

-The "Labyrinth of Compulsory Deliveries" stands as one of the museum's most impactful installations – blocks resembling lard or soap create a maze symbolizing the terror inflicted on peasants through harsh agricultural collectivization.
-Visitors also encounter a reconstructed interrogation room called the "gym," a gallery of secret police portraits, and chilling recreations of the show trials that condemned innocent people.
+There's this installation called the "Labyrinth of Compulsory Deliveries" that really got to us.
+It's made of blocks that look like lard or soap, creating a maze that shows the terror peasants faced during agricultural collectivization.
+You also see a reconstructed interrogation room they called the "gym," a gallery with secret police portraits, and recreations of the fake trials that condemned innocent people.

 The Basement's Brutal Reality